 - Bring your own bag when shopping

-2. Buy in bulk
+- Buy in bulk

-3. Avoid goods packaged in plastic
+- Avoid goods packaged in plastic

 As you shop, make a point of buying items that aren’t packaged in plastic.
 Instead, bring your own produce bags, or look for reusable mesh bags for fruits and vegetables that need to be bagged.
 Not only is it a great way to reduce the plastic you use, but it sends a message that consumers like you prefer sustainable packaging.

-4. Be mindful about packed lunches
+- Be mindful about packed lunches

 If you’re the type to pack your own lunch instead of ordering out, take some time to optimize your approach and cut down on plastic use.
 Instead of packing snacks and sandwiches in bags, look around for reusable containers you can keep them in.
 While you’re at it, opt for fresh fruit instead of single-serving fruit cups if you need a dessert at the end.

-5. Stay away from gum
+- Stay away from gum

-6. Get yourself a reusable water bottle
+- Get yourself a reusable water bottle

 One powerful reduce, reuse, and recycle fact is to prioritize reusable items.
 Using a reusable water bottle is a good example.
 Many disposable water bottles end up in the trash, so it helps to have your own container you can use multiple times.

 Reusable bottles and travel mugs are easy to find and are highly portable.
-In addition, places like coffee shops offer discounts if you use your own thermos or mug when ordering.
-Having your own container also means you can make your drinks at home, saving you the need to purchase plastic packets for your favourite beverages.
+In addition, places like coffee shops offer discounts if you use your thermos or mug when ordering.
+Having your container means you can make your drinks at home, saving you the need to purchase plastic packets for your favourite beverages.

-7. Avoid plastic straws
+- Avoid plastic straws

-8. Repurpose your plastic for other jobs
+- Repurpose your plastic for other jobs

 Even after you’ve already used them, plastic containers can be repurposed afterward and used around the house.
 Take your old plastic bags and reuse them to carry your groceries.
 It isn’t as ideal as taking a cloth bag, but you’re getting more use out of bags you’d ordinarily throw away.